Andrii Derkach: Early life and education

-Derkach was born on 19 August 1967 in Dnipropetrovsk, Ukrainian SSR, the son of KGB officer Leonid Derkach, who headed the State Customs Committee and later the Security Service of Ukraine intelligence agency from 1998-2003.
+Derkach was born on 19 August 1967 in Dnipropetrovsk, Ukrainian SSR, the son of KGB officer Leonid Derkach, who headed the State Customs Committee and later the Security Service of Ukraine intelligence agency from 1998 to 2003.
 Derkach was fired in 2001 for his alleged involvement in the murder of journalist Georgiy Gongadze.
-Ihor Smeshko, the head of Ukraine's SBU (Служба безпеки України (СБУ)) from 2003-2005 who replaced Leonid Derkach, maintained a close relationship with the FBI and kept close watch on the Derkachs.
+Ihor Smeshko, the head of Ukraine's SBU (Служба безпеки України (СБУ)) from 2003 to 2005 who replaced Leonid Derkach, maintained a close relationship with the FBI and kept close watch on the Derkachs.
 In 2005, the report of an ad hoc committee formed via the Ukrainian parliament, primarily responsible for investigating the murder, concluded that Gongadze's murder had been organized; the primary conspirators remained identified as then-President Kuchma and his Minister of the Interior, in addition to Leonid Derkach, who, according to the committee, had been involved in the crime.

 Derkach attended the Kharkiv Higher Military Command Engineering School, graduating in 1989.
 In 1989 and 1990, he served in the Strategic Missile Force at the technical missile base of the Pervomaysk division; this division was under the command of the Strategic Missile Force.
-In 1993, he graduated with a Ph.D. in Law from the Dzerzhinsky Higher School of the KGB, (later renamed the FSB Academy), with a thesis titled "Organizing and Holding Meetings with Secret Agents".
+In 1993, he graduated with a Ph.D. in law from the Dzerzhinsky Higher School of the KGB, (later renamed the FSB Academy), with a thesis titled "Organizing and Holding Meetings with Secret Agents".

 Career

-In 1993 after graduation from the FSB Academy, Derkach worked as Security Officer at the Office of Security Service of Ukraine in the Dnipropetrovsk Oblast (province).

-The Derkach family was very close to Leonid Kuchma who worked side by side with Leonid Derkach producing Satan rockets at the Yuzhmash factory, and, after Kuchma became president of Ukraine in 1994, the Derkachs gained political positions through their relationships with Kuchma.
+In 1993, after graduation from the FSB Academy, Derkach worked as Security Officer at the Office of Security Service of Ukraine in the Dnipropetrovsk Oblast (province).
+The Derkach family was very close to Leonid Kuchma who worked side by side with Leonid Derkach producing R-36 ballistic missiles at the Yuzhmash factory, and, after Kuchma became president of Ukraine in 1994, the Derkachs gained political positions through their relationships with Kuchma.
 The Derkachs are part of the Dnipr Clan known as the Derkach group which maintains very close relationships with Oleg Deripaska, Mikhail Fridman's Moscow based Alfa Group and Petr Aven's Alfa-Bank.